TL;DR

 How to Get LTE Failover Right

-If you rely on LTE for backup, here’s what to look for:
+If you rely on LTE for backup, here’s what to look for (from both your provider, and the technology itself):

 Fidalia UltraSwitch: LTE Failover Without the Guesswork